ArindamSankarDas/Blogr-Landing-Page/README.md

 1. Which Components should be broken down and which of them can be reusable.
 2. Where to store the state.
 3. What changes when the state changes.

-### Continued development

-However this project wasn't that much successfull as I am still learning REACT and I don't know some of the various functionality of this library yet.

-**I was not able to create the dropdown menu of the header section**

-So, when I will accquire a little bit more knowledge of this JS Lib. , I will surely overcome this problem and be able to create a successfull dropdown menu.

 ## Author